 1. A highly attuned sense of smell.
 Cats have a structure in the roof of the mouth called the vomeronasal organ, which enables them essentially to taste what they smell.
 If your cat sometimes holds his mouth open, he may be exposing scents, such as pheromones, to this organ for processing, in a position called the Flehmen response.
 Cats also use their nose to identify enemies, mates, people and other cats' territories.

-Whiskers are so sensitive that they don't have to touch an object for a cat to sense nearby movement — changes in airflow can be enough.
+2. Psychic whiskers.
+A cat's whiskers are thicker than ordinary hairs, have deeper roots andprovide important sensory information.
+Whiskers are sosensitive that they don't have to touch an object for a cat to sense nearby movement — changes in airflow can be enough.
 To check for signs of life in prey, cats can rotate the long, rigid whiskers that protrude sideways from the muzzle down.
 These whiskers also help cats measure tight spaces to decide whether they can fit through.
 Whisker-like hairs behind the front legs help cats feel their prey, while whiskers above the eyes trigger a blinking reflex to protect the eyes when an object nears the cat.

+3. Super-quick feet.
 Some cat breeds can reach speeds of about 30 miles per hour over short distances.
 The cat's back legs support much of his body when he jumps.
 You've probably laughed more than once when, just before your cat pounces, his rear legs shimmy and his rear end starts to wiggle.
 This is how your cat sizes up a jump and tests the firmness of takeoff.

 4. Balancing tail.
 Besides helping humans and other cats judge your cat's mood, his tail helps him balance himself when climbing a tree or precariously perching on the back of your sofa.
 The tail also helps cats to maintain their balance when making a sharp turn in pursuit of an invading bug or a catnip mouse.